egberts/egberts.github.io-src/content/articles/bind9-systemd.md

 private: False

-Systemd for Bind9 has been redesigned for allowing multiple instances of named daemon.
+Systemd for Bind9 has been redesigned here for allowing multiple instances of named daemon.

 This systemd template unit is only for running multiple instances, commonly